Kasam Vardi Ki

 Kasam Vardi Kee is a 1989 Hindi-language action film, produced by B.S.
 Shaad, Jimmy Narula on BRAR Combines banner and directed by Shibu Mitra.
-The film stars Jeetendra, Chunky Pandey and Bhanupriya, Farah with music composed by Bappi Lahiri.
+The film stars Jeetendra, Chunky Panday and Bhanupriya, Farah with music composed by Bappi Lahiri.

 Plot

 Inspector Vijay Singh is a gallant diehard fan of netherworld kingpins Cheda, Kedarnath, and Janardhan.
 Ajay Singh, the younger of Vijay, is respected, falls for Pooja, and encounters the iniquities of his collegian Vicky, the son of Minister Parashuram.
 In tandem, Vijay loves Aarti, Cheda's daughter.
 Initially, she misread Vijay's ideologies, but understanding his virtue, she becomes a social reformer.
 Cheda decides to knit Aarti with Vicky for his self-interest, which she denies.
 Once, Vijay catches Cheda's sidekick Jai Kishan.
 He succeeds in turning him into an approver with a promise to protect his blind sister, Aasha.
 Unfortunately, Jai Kishan is slain by black hats before the truth is disclosed.
 Afterward, Vijay reaches Aasha and consoles her when he learns about Jai Kishan's love interest, Nisha, and she is also put to death.
 Now, the malefactors plot to penalize Vijay for molesting Aasha, to which she too agrees.
 Subsequently, disbelieved, Aarti marries Vijay in prison and resides to stay with Ajay.
 Here, Vijay & Aarti inspire Ajay to join the police force.
 During his investigation, he is disconcerted to look at Pooja as a cabaret dancer.
 Later, he discovers her as Nisha's sister, and she is on the hunt for her homicides.
 Anyhow, Ajay succeeds in acquitting Vijay as guiltless by associating Pooja.
 Further, he identifies Vicky as the real convict, who is purported to be Vijay.
 Tragically, Ajay loses Pooja in the process.
 Hence, he resigns and starts his murder spree.
 Meanwhile, Vijay is reappointed, which hinders Ajay.
 At last, both cease the baddies when Ajay leaves his breath in Vijay's lap.
 Finally, the movie is dedicated to the brave police officers of the nation.